iiab/iiab/scripts/iiab-diagnostics.README.md

 But first off, the file is compiled by harvesting 1 + 6 kinds of things:

-0. Filename Header + Git Hashes + OS
+0. Filename Header + Git Hashes + Raspberry Pi Model + OS

 1. Files specially requested (if you run ``sudo iiab-diagnostics PATH/FILE1 PATH/FILE2``)